 Export Sales Highlights

-Sorghum: Total net sales of 11,200 MT for 2024/2025 were down 60 percent from the previous week and 52 percent from the prior 4-week average.
-Increases were for Mexico.
-Exports of 2,200 MT were down 69 percent from the previous week and 87 percent from the prior 4-week average.
+Sorghum: Net sales of 21,400 MT for 2024/2025 were up 86 percent from the previous week and 32 percent from the prior 4-week average.
+Increases were reported for Mexico (11,400 MT) and unknown destinations (10,000 MT).
+Exports of 33,900 MT were up noticeably from the previous week and up 97 percent from the prior 4-week average.
 The destination was Mexico.

 Exports for Own Account: For 2024/2025, the current exports for own account outstanding balance of 2,600 MT are for Taiwan (1,600 MT), Bangladesh (500 MT), and Malaysia (500 MT).